foliojs/restructure/README.md

 set to `true` by default.
 The `nullValue` option is related, and lets you override the encoded value that represents `null`.
 By default, the `nullValue` is zero.

+The `lazy` option allows lazy decoding of the pointer's value by defining a getter on the parent object.
+This only works when the pointer is contained within a Struct, but can be used to speed up decoding quite a bit when not all of the data is needed right away.

 ```javascript
 var Address = new r.Struct({
   street: r.String(r.uint8),